 “A Historic overlay district is a layer of local planning regulation in the United States which incorporates the restrictions of the underlying zoning for a given geographic area, with the main goal of preserving the historic character of the neighborhood.”

 Historic Overlay Districts versus Historic Districts:

 “Historic overlay districts differ from historic districts in that they are solely a form of local zoning regulations, and require only passage by a city council or county commission rather than a vote by all landowners in the affected area”

-The first step is determining your primary function (use) of the building.
+The first step is determining your primary function (use or zoning) of the building.
 Then what is the allowable size of accessory building you can build on your property?
 Are you located in a Historic overlay?
 Zoning research will answer this question.
 We assist property owners in reviewing their zoning.